How to use the Blueprints

 1. Lead educators to a carefully selected, reliable, high-quality, peer reviewed resources for teaching the content of an Earth Science course.

-3. Provide curriculum that is appropriate to address the Texas TEKS for Earth Science, a capstone level high school Earth science course
+3. Provide curriculum that is appropriate to address the Texas TEKS for Earth and Space Science, a high school Earth science course envisioned as a capstone course.

 Blueprints provide curriculum and resources for students' use